mahavedalla/mahavedalla/docs/questions/kamma/Can an action be both wholesome and unwholesome 1d8e99d09112812489bff4483bc726ac.md

-# Can an action be both wholesome and unwholesome?
+Question: Can an action be both wholesome and unwholesome?
 Answer in Brief: No.
  Category: Kamma
 Sutta References: -